• Products

 CHICKEN AND THE CLIMATE

-Do you eat meat?
-Choose chicken for the climate.
+If you like meat: Choose chicken for the climate.

-The climate footprint for chicken is much closer to plant-based mince than to beef.
+The climate footprint for chicken is much closer to lentils and beans than to beef.
 So, use vegetables and light meat instead of beef if you want to make a climate contribution.
+It really make a difference.

 Everybody can compare the climate footprint of chicken with other foods, for example fish or pork, at Denstoreklimadatabase.dk